 - Admin activity

 - Inactive accounts

 - Activity rate

 This default rule in Office 365 has built-in intelligence through machine learning that also limits the number of false positives over time.
-For example, at Daymark most of our employees login from our office in Lexington, MA, but our Azure servers are located in Virginia.
+For example, at Daymark most of our employees login from our office in Burlington, MA, but our Azure servers are located in Virginia.
 Office 365 has learned that this is not an anomaly that should trigger an alert, but rather normal behavior for our business.